 After releasing several critically-acclaimed solo records, Ray decided to push his own musical boundaries by exploring the roots of folk music and applying them to modern jazz compositions.

 In 2004 he received the JUSFC Creative Artist Grant to study the folk music of Japan and develop compositions based on his experience living in the country.
 Since then, he has also travelled through Andalusia, Spain for intensive training of flamenco guitar, as well as Bali, Indonesia to study the complex rhythms of Balinese Gamelan.
-After living in Jerusalem, he moved to London and then Berlin where he now continues to compose and perform.
-Most recently he composed music for a short documentary film with artist Ai Wei Wei on the migration crisis in Europe.

 • A La Naturaleza (1999)